 Ballet Slippers

-Ballet slippers are essential for anyone practicing ballet, supporting and maintaining proper alignment, foot placement, and movement.
-Choose slippers half a size larger than your regular shoes for a comfortable fit, accommodating the natural spread of your feet.
+Ballet slippers are essential for anyone practicing ballet, as they support and maintain proper alignment, foot placement, and movement.
+Choose slippers that are half a size larger than your regular shoes for a comfortable fit, allowing for the natural spread of your feet.

 Beginners should opt for ballet slippers with a rounded toe and full sole.
 These features aid movement and help develop foot strength and flexibility.
 Use an online size guide to find the right fit.